Classic Blood Orange Margarita

 We’ve succomb to the fact that our garden will never have enough fruit trees.
-Three years ago when we finished much of the main plantings, we thought we were finished with any more new additions of trees, but every time we visit a nursery, we’re overwhelmed with new gardening ideas.
+Three years ago when we finished much of the main plantings, we thought we were finished with any more new additions of trees.
+But every time we visit a nursery, we’re overwhelmed with new gardening ideas.
 Now, we never seem to be able to leave the nursery empty handed.
 The truck always seems to have a new garden addition waiting in the back of the bed.
 It’s always so exciting to bring home a new fruit tree.
 It’s like bringing home a new puppy!

-So, we talked ourselves into growing a second blood orange tree and it didn’t take too much convincing to realize that it was a great decision.
+A few weeks ago, we decided that having one blood orange tree wasn’t enough.
+We love our blood oranges and between giving them out to family and friends and our cooking, hardly is left by March.
+So, we talked ourselves into growing a second blood orange tree.
+It didn’t take too much convincing to realize that it was a great decision.
 Now, we have two blood orange trees.
 One for our friends, family & recipes.
 And the other solely for purposes of cocktails!
 The timing is perfect because we’ve been indulging in many blood orange margaritas lately, as well as our classic blood orange sidecar.
 It’s definitely the season to celebrate these gorgeous blood oranges.

 Welcome home, to our new little blood orange tree!
 It’s still really small and will take a few years to finally catch up to the massive fruiting that our existing tree has.
 But we’re very patient gardeners.
 Until then, our current blood orange tree will be plentiful for the next few weeks.